How to cite this paper

 In particular, this makes document modeling more important, and suggests that our

-document modeling practices and tools should be used for enterprise architecture, rather
+document modeling practices and tools should be used for enterprise architecture,

 than legacy tools.